psychemedia/island-storynotes/carus-wilson/32-into-the-1860s.md

 :class: dropdown
 [Hampshire Telegraph - Wednesday 01 September 1869](https://britishnewspaperarchive.co.uk/viewer/bl/0000069/18690901/019/0004)

-BOROUGH COURT.-Monday.-Before the Mayor (R. Pinnock, Esq.) and F. Pittis, and F. Vulliamy, Esqrs.— Liceasing Day.-After the clerk had read several extracts from the new Wine and Beerhouse Act. and from the Habitual Criminals Act, the Mayor said that the magistrates had received a memorial signed by 500 residents of the borough, of Newport. requesting them to refuse licenses to the landlords of those houses whichhad not beent properly kept.
+BOROUGH COURT.-Monday.-Before the Mayor (R. Pinnock, Esq.) and F. Pittis, and F. Vulliamy, Esqrs.— Liceasing Day.-After the clerk had read several extracts from the new Wine and Beerhouse Act, and from the Habitual Criminals Act, the Mayor said that the magistrates had received a memorial signed by 500 residents of the borough, of Newport. requesting them to refuse licenses to the landlords of those houses which had not been properly kept.
 A great many complaints had been made of several publicans opening their houses on a Sunday before the proper time, and the magistrates had resolved for the future to be more strict with such houses.
-William Woodford, of the "Valiant Soldier," South-street, and Charles Morris, of the "Waggon and Horses," Crocker-street, having been complained of, the magistrates, in granting their licenses, informed the applcants that the police would be instructed to keep a watchful eye upon their houses. —...-Mr. Howes, of. the "Tontine" beershop, applied for and was refused his license because he had been fined three times during the past year for irregularities in his house.
+William Woodford, of the "Valiant Soldier," South-street, and Charles Morris, of the "Waggon and Horses," Crocker-street, having been complained of, the magistrates, in granting their licenses, informed the applicants that the police would be instructed to keep a watchful eye upon their houses. —...-Mr. Howes, of. the "Tontine" beershop, applied for and was refused his license because he had been fined three times during the past year for irregularities in his house.
 John Micffin was refused his license for the " Horse and Groom," Upper Pyle-street, from insufficiency of rating.—Henry James was refused his license for the "Orange Tree," Upper Pyle-street, for being twice convicted during the past year, and for the house not having been decently conducted. ...

 ```